-You see, this is not unusual in our society, brethren.
-People acting on the belief that they are able to improve human nature and reeking havoc as they do so, are not a long ways away.
+You see, this is not unusual in our society.
+People acting on the belief that they are able to improve human nature and wreaking havoc as they do so, are not a long ways away.
 They are no further than the neighborhood school.
-They are very well intentioned, you understand.
-They are very well intentioned.
+They are very well-intentioned, you understand.
+They are very well- intentioned.

-So I'm not talking about scholastic gobbledy-gook.
-I'm talking about the real world where you and your children work and where you play every day, outside of the protective confines of God's Truth, outside of Sarah's womb as we'll see in just a few minutes.
+So I am not talking about scholastic gobbledy-gook.
+I am talking about the real world where you and your children work and where you play every day, outside of the protective confines of God's truth, outside of Sarah's womb, as we will see in just a few minutes.

 History is progress.
 Human nature and everything else is getting better and can only get better.
 Mankind is inescapably walking down the yellow brick road to Oz, to Utopia.
-That's what the endists tell us endlessly.
+That is what the endists tell us endlessly.

-Let's talk about endism's counterpart.
+Let us talk about endism's counterpart.
 It does have a counterpart.
 It is called declinism, and you can understand the word decline there in declinism.
-It's not a common word, but one that scholars refer to by common nowadays.
+It is not a common word, but one that scholars refer to quite common nowadays.

 Matthew 24 radically (and by the word radically I mean at its very root) informs our understanding of history in the church.
 Matthew 24:21-22 tell us how bad things are really going to get.
-We've already referred to this during the Feast.
-I'll just read it quickly.
+We have already referred to this during the Feast.

-For then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.
-And except those days should be shortened, there should no flesh be saved: but for the elect's sake those days shall be shortened.
+Matthew 24:21-22 For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.
+And unless those days were shortened, no flesh would be saved; but for the elect's sake those days will be shortened.